deckerr95/decky-plugin-manager/README.md

 - Prevent full Decky breakage from a single bad plugin
 - User-friendly GUI interface using whiptail (primary) with CLI fallback
 - Graphical menus and dialogs for easy navigation
-- Adds desktop launchers for the main tool, as well as the uninstaller, for easy access
+- Adds desktop launchers for the main tool, as well as the uninstaller, for easy access (Add the launchers to Steam to use in Game Mode)
 - Easy installation and uninstallation
 - Built-in update system